harshithbelagur/Neural-Machine-Translation/README.md

 Total number of parameters = 28,332,000 (Encoder) + 3,003,001 (Attention) + 52,496,000 (Decoder)
                            = **90,831,001**

-Use Presentation.pdf for a better understanding
+Use Presentation.pdf for a better understanding.